tuan40890/bash_ping/README.md

+# Ping Multiple Random IP Address
-# This script pings multiple random IP addresses listed within the script.
+## This script pings multiple random IP addresses listed within the script.

-# If the host is up, DNS entry is also displayed.
+## If the host is up, DNS entry is also displayed.